 It’s also incredibly yummy, with succulent chunks of ground beef, tons of mixed veggies, and a garlicky tomato-based broth that’s simply delightful.

 This herb-flavored soup is a lot like the hamburger soup above, only it takes about 10 minutes longer to make and includes far more veggies.

-Thick, creamy, and unbelievably cheesy, cheeseburger soup is always a hit with everyone, particularly the kids.
+Thick, creamy, and unbelievably cheesy, ground beef soup recipe is always a hit – especially with the kids.

 There are plenty of herbs and veggies, and there’s the half-pound of ground beef, of course, but it’s really all about the cheese in this one.